 You are eligible to enrol as a itinerant voter if you are:

-If you don’t have a driver’s licence or passport please use a paper form below.
+If you don’t have any of the above forms of identification, please use a paper form below.

 Choose the state or territory for the address/division where you are applying to enrol, even if it is not where you are currently living.
 You must enrol for the address where: